-There are more than 6000 colleges and universities in the US, and it can be difficult for prospective students, especially young people, to know how to choose.
+There are more than 6000 colleges and universities in the US, and it can be difficult for prospective students, especially young people, to know how to choose the best value colleges in America.
 Do you go with the college nearest your home, or venture across the country?
 Public or private?
 Large, small, or in-between?
 The answers to those questions depend on what kind of person you are and what you want to do, but one question too often goes unasked until it’s too late – which college is the best investment?

-The financial questions are especially important for first-generation students, students from a disadvantaged background, and students who are paying their own way without family support.
+The financial questions are especially important for first-generation students, students from disadvantaged backgrounds, and students who are paying their own way without family support.
+They need to know the best colleges for the money.
 Value Colleges is here for those students – the ones who need to know, before they spend years of their life and potentially many thousands of dollars, whether the education they get will be worth the price they pay.

 - ROI (according to Scorecard data)